1inch/limit-order-protocol/description.md

 ## Fill settings

 The `takerTraits` argument provides a number of options for the taker to choose from during each fill.
 These options are stored as bit flags and numbers compacted in a `uint256` number.
-The bit flags in `takerTraits` are arranged in descending order of significance, with the highest bit first.
+The bit flags in `takerTraits` are arranged in descending order of significance, with the highest bit first, starting from zero.

 | Option name | Bit position | Description |
 | --- | --- | --- |